ovochris56/healthcare-data-analytics/README.md

 Repository for coursework and projects from my **Healthcare Data Analytics (HI560)** class at Purdue University Global.

+This project explores patient trends to identify patterns in healthcare outcomes, helping optimize decision-making in clinical settings.

 📖Course Description:

 This course builds foundational skills in healthcare data analytics, empowering students to drive data-driven decision-making and contribute to performance improvement initiatives.